GauravKrRoy/Pinterest-Demo-App/README.md

 # Requirements

-●  Use the following URL for loading data: http://pastebin.com/raw/wgkJgazE ●  Images and JSON should be cached efficiently (in-memory only, no need for caching to disk);
+●  Use the following URL for loading data: http://pastebin.com/raw/wgkJgazE.

+●  Images and JSON should be cached efficiently (in-memory only, no need for caching to disk).

-●  The cache should have a configurable max capacity and should evict images not recently used;
+●  The cache should have a configurable max capacity and should evict images not recently used.

-●  An image load may be cancelled;
+●  An image load may be cancelled.

-●  The same image may be requested by multiple sources simultaneously (even before it has loaded), and if one of the sources cancels the load, it should not affect the remaining requests;
+●  The same image may be requested by multiple sources simultaneously (even before it has loaded), and if one of the sources cancels the load, it should not affect the remaining requests.

-●  Multiple distinct resources may be requested in parallel;
+●  Multiple distinct resources may be requested in parallel.

-●  You can work under the assumption that the same URL will always return the same resource;
+●  You can work under the assumption that the same URL will always return the same resource.

-●  The library should be easy to integrate into new android project/apps;
+●  The library should be easy to integrate into new android project/apps.

-●  You are supposed to build a solid structure and use the needed programming design patterns;
+●  You are supposed to build a solid structure and use the needed programming design patterns.

 ●  Think that the list of items returned by the API can reach 100 items or even more.
-At a time, you should only load 10 items, and load more from the API when the user reaches the end of the list;
+At a time, you should only load 10 items, and load more from the API when the user reaches the end of the list.

-●  Usage of size classes is an advantage;
+●  Usage of size classes is an advantage.

-●  Usage of cool animations and transitions is an advantage;
+●  Usage of cool animations and transitions is an advantage.

 ●  Adding "pull to refresh" is an advantage.

 ●  Can use Java or kotlin.

 Last considerations